We love Italy. We love beaches. We love that they come together so beautifully on Sardinia.

 On the west coast, about 15 kilometres from Alghero, you will find the stunning Spiaggia Mugoni.
 We came here on our last day to spend a few hours on the beach before flying home and it quickly became one of our favourite beaches.

-Blessed with calm blue seas and flanked by pretty pine forests it reminded us of some of the best beaches in Thailand for families.
+Blessed with calm blue seas and flanked by pretty pine forests it reminded us of some of the best beaches in Thailand.

 It is simply stunning and our minds quickly started racing at the fact that we were just a couple of hours from home: “We could come here for the weekend!!”

-To be honest, we haven’t yet been back, and that remains just a dream, but it is amazing that this place exists so close to home yet is so unheard-of.
+To be honest, we haven’t yet been back, and that remains just a dream, but it is amazing that this place exists so close to home yet is so unheard-of, it is surely one of the best beaches in Italy.

 The beach is popular with local families and does get busy in August but when we visited in September we had it almost to ourselves.